How to Convert Pinterest Visitors to Subscribers

 If the only post a Pinner is going to see on your blog is the one they clicked over for, you need to make sure you show them the very best of what you have to offer.
 Invite them to explore by giving them a guided tour!

 Tag/category clouds were cool when they first came out, but I rarely click them anymore.
-Why would I click the words “homeschool” or “my kids” from a tag cloud, when I could click on this:
+Why would I click the words “my kids” or “decluttering” from a tag cloud, when I could click on this:

-In fact, Kara from Rockin’ Granola has an amazing sidebar.
+In fact, Ruth from Living Well Spending Less has an amazing sidebar.
 She features a photograph of herself at the top (*check*) and gives me a dozen images to help me find more great content from her blog.
 You should check out her blog to see it in context.
 Truly professional.

 3. Simplify your sidebar.